 Kyan strives to provide a friendly and accessible experience to all users.

 We want as many people as possible to be able to access the information on both this site and the systems we build.
-If at any point you find yourself having difficulty using this site or one of our systems then please get in touch; we’d love help you access the information you need and see how to improve our sites in the future.
+If at any point you find yourself having difficulty using this site or one of our systems then please get in touch; we’d love to help you access the information you need and see how to improve our sites in the future.

 While we have strived to make our site accessible, there are some limitations.